Criminals Who Mysteriously Vanished

 The three Alcatraz escapees

 One of the most famous prisons in the world has to be Alcatraz.
 Situated in the middle of the freezing cold San Francisco Bay, it was known as the place you put people if you wanted them to stay put.
-Over the course of 30 years there were 36 escape attempts.
-They mostly went very badly.
+Over the course of 30 years there were 36 escape attempts, and they mostly went very badly.
 Twenty-three were immediately caught, six were killed during capture attempts, and another two drowned.
 But three guys might just have made it, and if they did they're some of the most successful escapees ever.

-According to CBS News, their names were John Anglin, Clarence Anglin, and Frank Morris.
-They did their planning well.
-They used information from the library to learn how to build rafts.
-To make sure no one missed them on the night they tried to escape, they built papier-mache heads that were painted skin color and had real human hair on them.
+Their names were John Anglin, Clarence Anglin, and Frank Morris.
+They did their planning well, using information from the library to learn how to build rafts.
+To make sure no one missed them on the night they tried to escape, they built papier-mâché heads that were painted skin color and had real human hair on them.
 The heads must have worked because the guards didn't notice anything was wrong until the next morning.
-They squeezed through a cement wall and used pipes to make it up onto the roof.
-Then they shimmied down a smokestack.
+They squeezed through a cement wall and used pipes to make it up onto the roof, then they shimmied down a smokestack.
 They made a raft using 50 raincoats and grabbed driftwood for paddles.

 It's possible they left at just the right time and took advantage of the tide, making it ashore easily.
 Others think they succumbed to hypothermia.
 Whatever the case, they were never seen again.